-- To navigate to the definition of a task or target, select the required task/target in the tree and choose Jump to source o the context menu of the selection.
+- To navigate to the definition of a task or target, select the required task or target in the tree and choose Jump to source on the context menu of the selection.

-To run several tasks or targets, use the multiselect mode: hold ShiftShiftShiftShiftShiftShiftShiftShiftShiftShiftShift (for adjacent items) or CtrlCtrlCtrlCtrlCtrlCtrlCtrlCtrlCtrlCtrlCtrl (for non-adjacent items) keys and select the required items, then choose Run on the context menu of the selection.
+To run several tasks or targets, use the multiselect mode: hold ShiftShiftShiftShiftShiftShiftShiftShiftShiftShiftShift (for adjacent items) or CtrlCtrlCtrlCtrlCtrlCtrlCtrlCtrlCtrlCtrlCtrl (for non-adjacent items) keys and select the required tasks or targets, then choose Run on the context menu of the selection.

 |Add Gruntfile||Click this button to have a tasks tree for another Gruntfile.js file built.
 Choose the required Gruntfile.js file from the pop-up list.
 WebStorm adds a new tab and builds a tasks tree in it.|

 |Reload||Click this button to have the tasks tree in the selected tab re-built.
 You may need a tree re-built after updating the corresponding Gruntfile.js file because Grunt does not apply changes to trees on the fly.|